 When people think about hair loss, they often associate it with middle age.
 Many believe that thinning locks or a receding hairline are to be expected around 40-something, and that hair loss just increases over time as a natural and inevitable part of the ageing process.

 For some, though, hair loss issues can begin much earlier than the mid-life phase, with some seeing signs of hair loss in their teens and early twenties.
 While this is less stereotypical, and even may come as a surprise to many, the truth is that hair loss occurring from the late teens onwards is not uncommon.

-One of the most high-profile and outspoken advocates of hair transplant surgery is footballer Wayne Rooney, who first began to experience hair loss in his early twenties, and openly shared details of his hair restoration procedure at age 25.
+One of the most high-profile and outspoken advocates of hair transplant surgery is footballer Wayne Rooney.
+Wayne Rooney’s hair has changed a lot since he first experienced hair loss in his twenties.
+He has openly shared details of his hair restoration procedure at age 25.